nadavmatalon/MCP3221/README.md

 __getRes1();__
 Parameters:&nbsp;&nbsp;&nbsp;None
 Description:&nbsp;&nbsp;&nbsp;Gets the current value of Resistor 1 (in Ω) of the hardware voltage divider (if used).
 Set automatically to 0Ω if device is initialized with Voltage Input set to 5V (default), or to 10KΩ if device is initialized with Voltage Input set to 12V (value can be changed after device initialization).
 Returns:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;unsigned int

 __getRes2();__
 Parameters:&nbsp;&nbsp;&nbsp;None
 Description:&nbsp;&nbsp;&nbsp;Gets the current value of Resistor 2 (in Ω) of the hardware voltage divider (if used).
 Set automatically to 0Ω if device is initialized with Voltage Input set to 5V (default), or to 4K7Ω if device is initialized with Voltage Input set to 12V (value can be changed after device initialization).
 Returns:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;unsigned int

 __getAlpha();__
 Parameters:&nbsp;&nbsp;&nbsp;None
-Description:&nbsp;&nbsp;&nbsp;Gets the current value of the 'Alpha' parameter used by the 'EMAVG' smoothing method (default: 178)
+Description:&nbsp;&nbsp;&nbsp;Gets the current value of the 'Alpha' parameter used by the 'EMAVG' smoothing method (default: 178).
 Returns:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;unsigned int

 __getNumSamples();__
 Parameters:&nbsp;&nbsp;&nbsp;None
-Description:&nbsp;&nbsp;&nbsp;Gets the current number of samples used by the 'Rolling-Average' smoothing method (default: 10 Samples)
+Description:&nbsp;&nbsp;&nbsp;Gets the current number of samples used by the 'Rolling-Average' smoothing method (default: 10 Samples).
 Returns:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;byte

 __getVinput();__
 Parameters:&nbsp;&nbsp;&nbsp;None
-Description:&nbsp;&nbsp;&nbsp;Gets the voltage input settings (5V [default] / 12V) used for voltage reading calculations
+Description:&nbsp;&nbsp;&nbsp;Gets the voltage input settings (5V [default] / 12V) used for voltage reading calculations.
 Returns:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;byte

 __getSmoothing();__
 Parameters:&nbsp;&nbsp;&nbsp;None
 Description:&nbsp;&nbsp;&nbsp;Gets the current smoothing method (0 = NO SMOOTHING / 1 = ROLLING-AVERAGE / 2 = EMAVG [default]) used for voltage reading calculations.
 Returns:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;byte

 __getData();__